Users and groups. Integration with LDAP/Active Directory

 If such settings have not been configured, group settings (if any) are applied to the user (the member of the group).
 User group settings are displayed next to the user settings field.
 They are displayed for preview only and cannot be changed.
 If a user is a member of multiple groups, the scope of the user rights will be defined by the group with fewer rights.

-If bitrate limits are set at the user or group level, the user will not be able to change them in the client application TrueConf, but will see what settings have been set.
+If bitrate restrictions are set at the user or group level, users will not be able to change them in TrueConf client applications, but will be able to see what parameters were selected.

 User application settings have higher priority than group settings: if you put user restrictions lower than group restrictions, user restrictions will be applied.